WHAT ARE THE COMMON TYPES OF SPINAL OR NEURAL CYSTS?

 What is the Significance of a Synovial Cyst?

 The clinical significance of synovial cysts is that they can compress nerves, cause sexual dysfunction or chronic pain.
 Nerve compression can occur when the synovial cyst is projected from the facet into the neural foramina.
 The neural foramina or intervertebral foramina are the openings through which the spinal nerves exit from the spinal canal.
 Conservative treatment is the best means of approach.
 Yes, there are several surgical methods, but the long-term outlook of spine surgery for synovial cyst is not favorable.

 Most surgical intervention requires removal of joints or encapsulating ligaments.
 These procedures may reduce pain, but render the spine unstable.
 Therefore, if you are diagnosed with a Synovial Cysts, the most effective treatment options include targeted research-based chiropractic backed by clinical physiotherapy.
 In short, you need us for targeted pain management.
 So, visit one of our centers today.

 Chiropractic Specialty Center® has the breakthrough technology, knowledge, and skills needed to target and treat synovial cysts effectively.
 Key to successful pain management are our research-based methods, integrative solutions, and advanced technology is essential to the speedy recovery of patients who have systs in the spine.
 For our synovial cyst patients, we offer targeted advanced spinal decompression therapy, shockwave therapy, ultrasound therapy, interferential current therapy along with several other chiropractic and physiotherapy procedures and methods that target it comprehensively.
-Let our clinical non-surgical spine experts provide you the care you need today.
+Let our clinical non-surgical spine experts provide you with the care you need today.

 How is Neural Cyst Diagnosed?